Category: Assessment

 Using Rich Problems for Differentiated Instruction

 This is a good paper describing the use and characteristics of rich problems. http://math.sfsu.edu/hsu/papers/HsuKyshResek-RichProblems.pdf (The teaching method here is Teaching With Tasks.)
 Has 3 examples of rich problems First is rich and fairly basic and doable.
-Second is excellent. #differenceofsquares … Continue reading
+Second is excellent. #differenceofsquares (I like this one the best. 😀) Third is quite open-ended.
+The article does a …

 The CCSSM, and now the new SAT, have Moved the Needle

 Introduction Two days ago I was at an excellent presentation on the new SAT test.
 It was at the WIU Mini Conference on Secondary Mathematics Teaching.
-For the second time in 3 years, I experienced, in one 40-minute presentation, a … Continue reading
+For the second time in 3 years, I experienced, in one 40-minute presentation, a paradigm shift.
+I was very impressed by what I saw with the new SAT.
+I …

 The Redesigned SAT: What Every Math Teacher Needs To Know

-Upcoming ICTM Webinar on the SAT The Redesigned SAT: What Every Illinois Math Teacher Needs To Know 3:30 PM on Monday, May 16 The redesigned mathematics SAT is rolling out this spring, and will become common across Illinois in the next year. … Continue reading
+Upcoming ICTM Webinar on the SAT The Redesigned SAT: What Every Illinois Math Teacher Needs To Know 3:30 PM on Monday, May 16 The redesigned mathematics SAT is rolling out this spring, and will become common across Illinois in the next year.
+Do you know about its major changes?
+ICTM invites you to join Bill Trapp, Executive …

 State Testing: An Interactive Breakdown of 2015-16 Plans